AnukoolFS1/InterviewAssignment/README.md

 # Project
-This is project was for an assignment round to Fyle company.
+This project was for an assignment round to a company.

 <br/>